netanelavr/nestjs-metrics-reporter/README.md

 ## Why Choose `nestjs-metrics-reporter`?

 🚀 **No Dependency Injection**
-Eliminates the need for cumbersome dependency injection, making your code cleaner and more portable.
+No need for cumbersome dependency injection, making your code much more cleaner.

 🌟 **Effortless Integration**
-With zero setup, you can start tracking metrics immediately.
-No need to configure a service in every file—just use the global `ReporterService`.
+Start tracking metrics immediately with zero setup.

 🎯 **Focus on Simplicity**
-Designed for developers who want powerful metrics without the complexity of managing dependencies or boilerplate code.
+Powerful metrics without the complexity of managing dependencies or boilerplate code.

+📤 **Pushgateway Support**
+Easily push metrics to a Pushgateway server for batch job metrics.

 ---